Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Outliers Phenomenon in Transformers

 After step 80,000 the full model steadily increases in accuracy, reaching 83.5\% at step $10^6$.
 Training for $10^6$ more steps only achieves $\approx1\%$ gain, illustrating the diminishing returns effect with further pre-training.
-The performance without outliers degrades over time, but at the later stages of pretraining (not observed by \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}) that trend is not steady: after $\approx10^6$ steps the model accuracy with either \out{218} or \out{218} + \out{674} removed slowly grows over time, often with high variance between the ``neighboring'' checkpoints.
+The performance without outliers degrades over time, but at the later stages of pre-training (not observed by \citeauthor{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}) that trend is not steady: after $\approx10^6$ steps the model accuracy with either \out{218} or \out{218} + \out{674} removed slowly grows over time, often with high variance between the ``neighboring'' checkpoints.

-This new observation about the model ``recovering'' some of the outlier effect with more pre-training suggests that the outliers, while important to the model, also impact its robustness.
-Intuitively, this could be interpreted as follows: relying on a few large weights to assign tokens a position in a vector space makes them less stable, as argued, among others, by \citet{RajaeePilehvar_2021_How_Does_Fine-tuning_Affect_Geometry_of_Embedding_Space_Case_Study_on_Isotropy}.

-Another observation from \cref{fig:multiberts_seed_1_mnli_acc_alone} is that after the first $10^6$ steps\footnote{Interestingly, the number of $10^6$ steps is also the number of training steps mentioned in the original BERT paper \cite{devlin2019bert}, and even the models by \citet{sellam2022the-multiberts} (also from Google) do not match the originally reported performance at the original amount of pre-training. \citet{sellam2022the-multiberts} state that they need to train for twice longer to reach comparable performance on all the tasks from GLUE \cite{wang-etal-2018-glue} and SQuAD \cite{rajpurkar-etal-2016-squad}.}, the difference between the accuracy of the model without the most disrupting outlier \out{218} and \out{674} increases.
-This suggests that the dynamics for the two outliers is different: while one gains importance from the early stages of pre-training, the other one rises after more optimization steps.
-This may be related to the different behavior for the two outliers in BERT-base (as well as RoBERTa-base) which we will present in \cref{sec:outliers-effect}.
+Another observation from \cref{fig:multiberts_seed_1_mnli_acc_alone} is that after the first $10^6$ steps\footnote{Interestingly, the number of $10^6$ steps is also the number of training steps mentioned in the original BERT paper \cite{devlin2019bert}, and even the models by \citet{sellam2022the-multiberts} (also from Google) do not match the originally reported performance at the original amount of pre-training. \citet{sellam2022the-multiberts} state that they need to train for twice longer to reach comparable performance on all the tasks from GLUE \cite{wang-etal-2018-glue} and SQuAD \cite{rajpurkar-etal-2016-squad}.} , the difference between the accuracy of the model without the most disrupting outlier \out{218} and \out{674} increases.
+This suggests that the dynamics for the two outliers are different: while one gains importance from the early stages of pre-training, the other one rises after more optimization steps\footnote{\Cref{fig:multiberts_seed_1_mnli_acc_alone} shows the accuracy with different classification heads initialization.
+See \cref{app:pre-training} for the similar case with fixed initialization.}.
+This may be related to the different behavior for the hidden state dimensions corresponding to the two outliers, which we will present in \cref{sec:outliers-effect}.